lucaasleaal/instagram-class/README.md

 # instagram-class
-An instagram class to get the last post made by an user.
+A class to get the latest posts made by an user on Instagram.

 ## usage